 Disqualifying disposition is the legal term for selling, transferring, or exchanging ISO shares before satisfying the ISO holding-period requirements: two years from date of grant and one year from date of exercise.
-If you sell, transfer, gift, or short the stock too soon, you lose the tax benefits of ISOs that occur with a qualifying disposition.
+If you sell, transfer, gift, exchange, or short the stock too soon, you lose the tax benefits of ISOs that occur with a qualifying disposition.
 The timeline below illustrates the concept of the holding period, showing how long you must keep the shares to prevent a disqualifying disposition and make a qualifying disposition at sale.

 Your company receives a tax deduction when you make a disqualifying disposition equal to the amount of ordinary income you recognize for your early sale.
 It needs to report this income on your Form W-2.
 Therefore, companies use various methods to track stock sales.
 These methods include mandatory sale reports, surveys, and even requirements to keep the stock in an account at a certain brokerage firm or transfer agent until the holding period is completed.

 See a related FAQ with examples of the tax treatment when you engage in a disqualifying disposition.